-The independent variables including Current Ratio (CR) are equal to Current Assets divided by Current Liabilities at the end of the fiscal quarter.
+The independent variables, including Current Ratio (CR), are equal to Current Assets divided by Current Liabilities at the end of the fiscal quarter.
 Financial Performance or Profitability (FP) is equal to EDITDA divided by Total Assets at the end of the fiscal quarter.
 Assets Utilization (AU) equals Net Sales divided by Total Assets at the end of the fiscal quarter.
+Asset Structure or Tangibility (AS) equals Fixed Assets divided by Total Assets divided by Total Assets at the end of the fiscal quarter.
 Asset Structure or Tangibility (AS) equals Fixed Assets divided by Total Assets at the end of the fiscal quarter.
-Share Price Performance (SPP) equals to [(Share Price (current fiscal quarter) - Share Price (previous fiscal quarter)] / Share Price (Previous fiscal quarter).
-Size (SR) equals to ln (Total Assets) at the end of the fiscal quarter.
+Share Price Performance (SPP) equals [(Share Price (current fiscal quarter) - Share Price (previous fiscal quarter)] / Share Price (Previous fiscal quarter).
+Size (SR) equals ln (Total Assets) at the end of the fiscal quarter.

-T-statistics are in parentheses beneath coefficient estimates. significant at 0.01 significant at 0.05 significant at 0.1
+T-statistics are in parentheses beneath coefficient estimates.

+Significant at 0.01

+Significant at 0.05

+Significant at 0.1